pine3ree/processwire-processlanguagetranslatortwigsupport/README.md

 After activating the checkbox you can translate all the content using the Language Translator.
 You have to add a translation for ``site/modules/ProcessLanguageTranslatorTwigSupport/ProcessLanguageTranslatorTwigSupport.module``.

+## Enable the twig Intl Extension

+[The Intl Extension](http://twig.sensiolabs.org/doc/extensions/intl.html) provides the **localizeddate**, **localizednumber** and **localizedcurrency** filters.

+First of all, you will need the [PHP intl extension](https://secure.php.net/manual/en/book.intl.php), as the Twig extension is built on top of that.

+The Twig Intl extension will throw an Exception if the PHP intl extension is not enabled.

+Installation instructions can be found in the official PHP documentation.